jacklayfield/SimpleScrape/README.md

 These websites will then individually be scraped using pupetter and cheerio.
 It will look for contact information. <br />
 The websites and contact information data is cleaned and sorted. <br />
 All of this data is loaded into collections in Mongo. <br />
-These collections are then returned to the frontend where they can be maniuplated and rendered in the report. <br />
+These collections are then returned to the frontend where they can be maniuplated (limiting results to thwart spammers) and rendered in the report. <br />

 What can be improved: <br />